roman-terentiev/open_range_bo/README.md

 This project should not be considered an exact reproduction of the original study.
 The implementation may differ because of:

-- different datasets or data providers;
+- different datasets or data providers
-- different sample periods or markets;
+- different sample periods or markets
-- alternative assumptions and parameter choices;
+- alternative assumptions and parameter choices
-- transaction costs and execution constraints;
+- transaction costs and execution constraints
-- modifications to the original methodology;
+- modifications to the original methodology
-- additional robustness checks or extensions;
+- additional robustness checks or extensions

 # How to Run